Court keeps Czech PM's aide in custody in scandal

-The decision is a blow to Necas, who has been facing growing pressure to quit over a scandal centered on accusations that the aide was involved in offering bribes to win loyalty from political opponents, and organizing illegal surveillance.
+The decision is a blow to Necas, who has been facing growing pressure to quit over a scandal centred on accusations that the aide was involved in offering bribes to win loyalty from political opponents, and organising illegal surveillance.

 The lawyer of aide Jana Nagyova has said she could explain her actions.